kritchaya2310/project_credit_card_fraud_detection/README.md

 - seaborn
 - scikit-learn
 ## Installation
-To install the required dependencies, you can use pip, the Python package manager.
+To import the required dependencies, you can use pip, the Python package manager.
 Run the following command:

 ```bash
 import pandas as pd